Friday, 8 January 2016

 8. Aden was also detached from India, and established as a separate Crown colony

-9. membership of the provincial assemblies was altered so as to include more elected Indian representatives, who were now able to form majorities and be appointed to form governments
+9. Membership of the provincial assemblies was altered so as to include more elected Indian representatives, who were now able to form majorities and be appointed to form governments

-10. the establishment of a Federal Court
+10. The establishment of a Federal Cour

-Under the new act elections were held in the winter of 1936-37 in eleven provinces and the results were declared in February 1937.
+Under the new act, elections were held in the winter of 1936-37 in eleven provinces and the results were declared in February 1937.
 The Congress party performed well in 7 provinces.
 However, the performance of the Muslim League was poor.
 Results of the elections for the provincial assemblies are given below:

 "That geographically contiguous units are demarcated into regions which should be constituted, with such territorial readjustments as may be necessary that the areas in which the Muslims are numerically in a majority as in the North Western and Eastern Zones of (British) India should be grouped to constitute ‘independent states’ in which the constituent units should be autonomous and sovereign."

 On 19 September 1945, the Viceroy Lord Wavell announced that elections to the central and provincial legislatures would be held in December 1945 to January 1946.
 The purpose was to elect a body that can make a constitution for an independent India.
-So, we can say that it was a test and chance for AIML and Congress to prove their power, before the fast approaching final showdown.
+So, we can say that it was a test and a chance for AIML and Congress to prove their power, before the fast approaching final showdown.

 (Akalis 22, Unionists 20)